MiniCodeMonkey/codemonkey.io/content/posts/2019-10-07-api-response-time-tracking.md

   - Software
 ---

-Geocodio serves over 160 million successful API requests every month totalling over 1.3 billion address and coordinate lookups.
+Geocodio serves over 160 million successful API requests every month, totalling over 1.3 billion address and coordinate lookups (many API requests use our batch endpoint).

 The API is the backbone of our business, so over the years we have continously worked to improve and ensure consistent performance.
 We look at many parameters such as uptime and error rates, but one of the key metrics is API response time.